christianvoigt/argdown/docs/syntax/README.md

 It is derived that Argument a is **supported** by argument b if either

-- a's main conclusion is defined as **entailing** a premise of b or
+- b's main conclusion is defined as **entailing** a premise of a or
-- a's main conclusion and a premise of b belong to the same **equivalence class** or
+- b's main conclusion and a premise of a belong to the same **equivalence class** or
-- a's main conclusion is defined as **supporting** b.
+- b's main conclusion is defined as **supporting** a.

 :::